SnowyField1906/Authorized-call/README.md

 ### Interface integration

-This proposal also supports the `auth` keyword in Interfaces, which can be used to restrict access to the functions where its contract implements those Interfaces.
+This proposal also supports the `auth` keyword in Interfaces, which can be used to restrict access to the functions where its Contract implements those Interfaces.

 ```cadence
 // FooInterface.cdc